sdomanskyi/DigitalCellSorter/README.md

 	import DigitalCellSorter

-Import class ```DigitalCellSorter``` and create its instance.
+Create an instance of class ```DigitalCellSorter```.
 Here, for simplicity, we use Default parameter values:

-	from DigitalCellSorter import DigitalCellSorter as DigitalCellSorterSubmodule
-	DCS = DigitalCellSorterSubmodule.DigitalCellSorter()
+	DCS = DigitalCellSorter.DigitalCellSorter()

 <details><summary>During the initialization the following parameters can be specified (click me)</summary><p>